↑

 • How many evenings are tied up with practices and other requirements?

-• If God/faith is your top priority, and your relationships and family are also at the top, how does recreation fit into that?
+• If Faith/God is your top priority, and your relationships and family are also at the top, how does recreation fit into that?

-Here are the steps to use your with your values list:
+Here are the steps to use your values list and questions to prioritize your tasks:

-1. Develop & prioritize your list of values.
+1. Develop & prioritize your list of values or Values List.

 2. Filter each request through your values list.